 The ways of making money on Paid4clout are pretty simple and almost everyone can take part.
-As a matter of fact, their age limit is 13.
+Their age limit is 13.
 What you don’t know is no one ever gets paid by these scam sites.
 You will only waste your time and by the time you realize they are duping you, it’s already too late.

 Why is it a scam?

 Well, I keep saying that paid4clout is a cam but how will you believe me if I don’t put the facts on the table?
 There are very many red flags on their website that should be enough to make your stay very far away from it.
 Scam sites have become rampant and if you are keen, almost every week a new one surfaces on the internet.
 The sad part is many people are still getting fooled by these scammers.

 As usual, I went through the paid4clout website and I wasn’t surprised to see it’s not any different from the other infamous scams.
 The people behind paid4clout are the same ones who created clout pay.
 Once their other scam site was exposed, they disappeared and created another one with a different domain name.